mayomu-fzc/Mayomu-Whitepaper/README.md

-Initial whitepaper for Mayomu concept (v0.1).
+Initial whitepaper for Mayomu concept.